osisoft/AVEVA-Adapter-Modbus-Docs/V1/Configuration/OSIsoft Adapter for Modbus TCP data source configuration.md

 **Note:** You cannot modify Modbus TCP data source configurations manually.
 You must use the REST endpoints to add or edit the configuration.

-Complete the following procedure to configure a Modbus TCP data source:
+Complete the following steps to configure a Modbus TCP data source:

 1. Using any text editor, create a file that contains a Modbus TCP data source in the JSON format.
     - For content structure, see [Modbus TCP data source examples](#modbus-tcp-data-source-examples).